albesjourney/tibia/README.md

 On Feb 08 1997, version alpha 1.03 of the game was released.
 It is the earliest preserved version of the game that can be [found on the Internet Archive](https://web.archive.org/web/19970513122646/http://www-wi.uni-regensburg.de/~vos19618/tibia/e_download.html).
 And because of that, we have managed to reverse engineer the game client's packet structure and built a functioning server that can communicate with it.

-This repository is a collection of tools and information neccessary in order to play that version of the game.
+This repository is a collection of tools and information necessary in order to play that version of the game.
 Here you will not only find the game server, but also the game client, sprite images, item data, and a map converter from OTBM format (most commonly used within the Open Tibia community).

 **Scroll down to see all information you might need, including the changelog of the server.**